guyinacube/powerapps-docs-pr/articles/guided-learning/learning-forms-add-icons.md

 In this example, you'll add icons to your app so that users can select an option for **Contact Type** by clicking or tapping an icon.
 This is a better solution for mobile devices than making a drop-down list for the **Contact Type** field.

 ## Add icons to the form ##
-1. On the **IssuesLog** edit form, click or tap the **Contact Type** data card, select the lower edge of the field, and then drag it down to make the space large enough for the icons.
+1. On the **IssuesLog** edit form, click or tap the **Contact Type** data card, select the lower edge of the field, and then drag it down to make room for three icons arranged horizontally.

 1. On the **Insert** tab, click or tap **Icons**.
 Scroll down to locate the **Mail** icon, select it, and position it under the **Contact Type** field.